-In 2019-20, the ORSCC will continue to place a high priority on pursuing its work towards the adaptation of its business processes to an electronic environment, with a view to continuously improving electronic access to the Court's case files and information, both for internal use by the Court as well as by the public and litigants.
+In 2020-21, the ORSCC will continue to place a high priority on pursuing its work towards the adaptation of its business processes to an electronic environment, with a view to continuously improving electronic access to the Court's case files and information, both for internal use by the Court as well as by the public and litigants.

 Other ongoing initiatives include further enhancements to the Court's overall security services which aim to balance the safety of all participants in the judicial process, as well as the basic principles of fairness, access and openness which underpin the administration of justice.
 As well, in order to meet the pressures relating to the aging Court building and operational facilities, significant time and resources have been (and will continue to be) dedicated to planning for a building rehabilitation initiative of the Supreme Court of Canada Building.
-Finally, efforts will also be dedicated to ensuring effective communication and outreach activities in support of the Court's evolving role and increased public interest in the Court's cases.
+Finally, raising public and stakeholders' awareness of the Court and increasing the information available to the public remains a priority for the ORSCC.
+As such, efforts will continue to be dedicated to ensure effective communications and outreach activities in support of the Court's evolving role and the increased public interest in the Court's work.

 I wish to conclude by thanking the entire staff of the Court for their continuing hard work and enthusiasm in serving the Court and Canadians with unfailing professionalism and a dedicated sense of purpose.

 Roger Bilodeau, Q.C.

+Roger Bilodeau, Q.C.

-Plans at a glance and operating context
+Plans at a glance

-In support of the achievement of the ORSCC's planned results for 2019-20, the following are its current key priorities:
+In support of the achievement of the ORSCC's planned results for 2020-21, the following are its current key priorities: